YakovLevin/ThreadsAssignment/README.md

-# assignment2
+# Threads Assignment
- The second project of the SPL course.
+The second assignment of the System Programming course.
+Its main focus is using and running threads concurrently.